Perry: Cash to burn? Here's how the Patriots could do it

 When Jerod Mayo spoke to WEEI's Greg Hill Show earlier this week and playfully suggested he and his colleagues in the Patriots front office planned to set Robert Kraft's money ablaze, what he didn't share was his plan on how to do it.

 Understandably so.
 The free-agent market is unpredictable, and the Patriots have nothing close to a fully-fleshed-out coaching staff at the moment.
-That means gauging "fits" for the Patriots' on-field identity (offensively, especially) is exceedingly difficult at the moment.
+That means gauging "fits" for the Patriots' on-field identity (offensively, especially) is exceedingly difficult right now.

 Stay in the game with the latest updates on your beloved Boston sports teams!
 Sign up here for our All Access Daily newsletter.